meersiihaa/mersiha94/README.md

 - 👋 Hi, I’m @mersiha94
-- 👀 I’m interested in reading and painting
+- 👀 I’m interested in learning more about C# and JavaScript.
-- 🌱 I’m currently studying computer science/web development
+- 🌱 I’m currently studying computer science/web development.
-- 💞️ I’m looking to collaborate on new projects
+- 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me mersiha_muratovic@hotmail.se

 <!---